odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

   pressed__select: SCENE SEL ${me.Index}
 ```

+!!! tip
+    You will learn more about defining matrix controls in [the next lesson](/tutorials/getting-started/editing-a-config).

 ## pages

 There's a good chance pages are why you're interested in zcx in the first place.
 Pages contain sections which contain controls.
 Because of this, we can turn an 8×8 pad matrix into an 8×8×∞ matrix.
 This system allows you to design a multi-mode control surface script, like the one that shipped with your controller, while harnessing the power of ClyphX — all without learning Python!